This spot has been added by

 The Coral Garden is the best area for snorkeling in the Pigeon Islands, but two more areas can be explored:

 • The Pool, which is located between the two islets.
-Here, the water is shallow and sheltered, perfect for beginners and kids.
+Here the water is shallow and sheltered, perfect for beginners and kids.
 The seabed is mostly rocky, with few corals, but you can still see and approach many fish species.

 • The Aquarium, which designates the northern side of Grand Ilet.
 The seabed is in great condition here, with many corals, especially around the rocky point.
-This area is more exposed to waves and currents, don’t enter the water if the sea is too rough.
+This area is more exposed to waves and currents, so don’t enter the water if the sea is too rough.

 A school of blue tang encountered at shallow depth.